mauvedeity/mute-util/README.md

 Ideally there should be an 'until further notice' option - but you can fake this by setting the date to be `99990101` or similar.

-You should be able to *dry-run* it, so it tells you what the current status is.
-You should be able to ask what the mute date is (or if multiple ones, all of them).

 The command should expose full management functionality, so you can add, remove, update mute dates for different IDs as you please.